 Anarchy, in reality, is nothing but a political philosophy.
 The Merriam-Webster dictionary defines anarchy as follows:

-1. a: absence of government b: a state of lawlessness or political disorder due to the absence of governmental authority c: a utopian society of individuals who enjoy complete freedom without government.
+a: absence of government b: a state of lawlessness or political disorder due to the absence of governmental authority c: a utopian society of individuals who enjoy complete freedom without government. a: absence of denial of any authority or established order b: absence of order: disorder anarchy of natureNote: the word Anarchy itself is composed of two parts: An · archy, An (meaning without), Archy (meaning government or rule).
+The literal translation, then, is simply "without government"

 Notice what is missing from those definitions.
 There are no mentions of violence, upheaval, riots, or chaos.
 The closest they come to any of that is definition 2b whereby anarchy can be thought of as "disorder," but disorder does not automatically or necessarily lead to violence either; nor is disorder always a bad thing.
 Without disorderly gene mutations we'd still be monkeys.
 In particular, you should pay attention to definition 1c.
 Anarchy can be thought of as a utopian society of individuals who enjoy complete freedom.
 This is the side of anarchy that everyone seems to forget, and it's a far cry from gas masks and Molotov cocktails.